learn-co-students/hypothesis-testing-houston-ds-082619/README.md

 * Students can define the null and alternative hypothesis.
 * Students understand the difference between one-tailed and two-tailed tests.
 * Students can define the significance threshold $\alpha$ and its relation to p-value.
-* Students can differentiate between z-tests and t-tests.
+* Students can differentiate when to use z-tests vs. t-tests.
-* Students can perform z-tests and t-tests.
+* Students can perform z-tests and t-tests using python libraries.
-* Students can use scipy methods to compute the p value of a z-score and are able to interpet the significance of results.

 Relevant learning goals from Airtable:

 *

 #### Misconceptions / Notes

+* A common misconception is that you can accept the alternative hypothesis.
+This is not true.
+We either _reject_ or _fail to reject_ the null hypothesis at a given significance level $\alpha$.

 #### Materials